MSPB Lawyers Representing federal employees for over 25 years

 Article on the MSPB Pre-Hearing Process

-The MSPB Hearing
+The MSPB Appeal Hearing

 Following the pre-hearing conference, the hearing will take place, usually at the appropriate regional or field office of the MSPB, although hearings can also take place in other locations, such as at the agency’s location or by video conference.
+Video conference hearings, by Microsoft Teams, is becoming more of the typical procedure used for MSPB appeals.

 At the hearing, the parties will typically start with opening statements, and then each party will put forth their case through witnesses and exhibits.
 Typically, the federal employee, in disciplinary cases, will argue that the Agency has not met their burden of proof and that the penalty is unreasonable under the Douglas Factors.
 The parties will generally then offer a closing argument.
 Following the close of the hearing, a ruling, called an Initial Decision, is issued and usually comes about 1-3 months after the hearing date.

-The MSPB Petition for Review (PFR)
+The MSPB Petition for Review

 If a hearing in an MSPB case does not result in a favorable Initial Decision, a party can appeal the adverse decision to the full MSPB Board for a ruling by filing a Petition for Review (PFR).
 Generally, a PFR must be filed within 35 days after the date of issuance of the Initial Decision and articulate the errors made in the Administrative Judge’s decision.
+A PFR takes the form of a legal brief where the losing party argues that the MSPB Administrative Judged made errors in their decision.
+After the MSPB Board rules on the PFR the losing party can further appeal to the U.S. Court of Appeals for the Federal Circuit.